What is Telematics? Everything You Need to Know

 Put Vehicles Back On the Road Faster

-Telematics systems alert drivers with information about the vehicle and the faulty parts.
 This includes the amount of time the vehicle can continue to be driven before the problem must be addressed.
-Some systems even go so far as to inform the driver of the closest mechanic who can quickly replace or repair the part.
+Some systems even inform the driver of the closest mechanic who can quickly replace or repair the part.

-When drivers have the information to get their vehicles quickly repaired and back on the road, the entire fleet saves money.
+When drivers have the information to quickly repair their vehicles and get back on the road, the entire fleet saves money.

 Provide Better Customer Service